by Resource Associates @ grantwriters.net

 Let’s take a look at a couple of these key items:

 Do you have a Capital Campaign Committee?
-Your organization is going to need a group of people that are able and willing to serve for at least 2 years, capable of and willing to secure and/or make large cash and in-kind donations, develop and implement a marketing plan, network in the community, assist in or carry out a fundraising plan, including the ability to coordinate a fundraising event?
+Your organization is going to need a group of people who are able and willing to serve for at least 2 years, capable of and willing to secure and/or make large cash and in-kind donations, develop and implement a marketing plan, network in the community, assist in or carry out a fundraising plan, including the ability to coordinate a fundraising event?

 Do you need to recruit more Campaign Committee members?
 If yes, then who: